Catherine Hogg Blair

 Catherine Hogg Blair (née Shields; 8 January 1872 – 18 November 1946) was a Scottish suffragette, magistrate, founder of the Scottish Women's Rural Institute (SWRI), and member of the Women's Social and Political Union (WSPU).
-Blair was a passionate campaigner and spokeswoman for rural women, dedicated to doing 'all in her power to further the interests of women'.
-In 1940, Blair's history of the Scottish Women's Rural Institute Rural Journey: A History of the S.W.R.I.
+Blair was a passionate campaigner and spokeswoman for rural women, dedicated to doing "all in her power to further the interests of women."
+In 1940, Blair's history of the Scottish Women's Rural Institute, the Rural Journey: A History of the S.W.R.I.
 From Cradle to Majority was published, summarising the achievements and goals of the organisation since its inception in 1917.
-Blair was also a skilled potter, founding Mak'Merry pottery studio in the town of MacMerry, East Lothian.
+Blair was also a skilled potter, founding Mak'Merry pottery studio at her home in the town of MacMerry, East Lothian, Scotland.

 Early life and family

-Catherine Blair was born in Byres Farm, Bathgate to Susan Jemima Hogg and James Shields.
-One of six children, Catherine attended Bathgate Academy The Shields family moved to Dolphingstone Farm, near Tranent.
+Catherine Shields was born on 8 January 1872 in Byres Farm, Bathgate, West Lothian, to Susan Jemima Hogg and James Shields, a farmer.
+One of six children, Catherine attended the local grammar school, Bathgate Academy.
+The Shields family moved to Dolphingstone Farm, near Tranent.

 Catherine met and married Thomas Blair, a farmer, in 1894.
 The couple moved to Hoprig Mains Farm, near Gladsmuir, East Lothian and had four children.

 Support of suffrage

-Cathrine was an active member of the Women's Social and Political Union (WSPU), chaired local meetings and wrote to the press.
-Although an ardent defender of militancy, she did not participate in militant protests because of her young family.
-Blair established her farm as a clandestine refuge for Scottish suffragettes who had been released from prison under licence as a result of the Cat and Mouse Act.
+Blair was an active member of the Women's Social and Political Union (WSPU), chaired local meetings and wrote to the local press.
+Although she was an ardent defender of militancy, she did not participate in militant protests herself because of her young family.
+She established her farm as a clandestine refuge for Scottish suffragettes who had been released from prison under licence as a result of the Cat and Mouse Act, such as Edith Hudson.
 Her husband, Thomas Blair, was supportive, resigning his vice-presidency of the local Liberal party because of the government's treatment of the suffrage question.
 Cathrine was a friend of a fellow suffragette, Nannie Brown, who also worked on the Scottish Women's Rural Institutes.

-During the 1911 census, to protest that she would only be recorded as the "wife" of Thomas Blair, she moved herself and her children to a nearby barn so that the census form would need to show her as a person in her own right.
-Blair's actions were part of a wider boycott of the 1911 census, enacted by suffragette organisations.
+During the 1911 census, to protest that she would only be recorded as the "wife" of Thomas Blair, Blair moved herself and her children to a nearby barn so that the census form would need to show her as a person in her own right.
+Blair's actions were part of a wider boycott of the 1911 census, enacted by suffrage organisations.

 In 1913 The Prisoners (Temporary Discharge for Ill Health) Act 1913 was passed, commonly known as the "Cat & Mouse Act".
 The consequence of this act was that women were not force fed if they went on hunger strike in prison.
 Those that went on hunger strike were realised if their health became critical but were required to return when they had recovered.
-Catherine supported some of these women on her farm including allowing them to hide from the authorities.
+Blair supported some of these women on her farm including allowing them to hide from the authorities.